varthe/tweakio/README.md

 Tweakio makes Torrentio usable as an indexer in Prowlarr, allowing it to integrate seamlessly with Radarr and Sonarr.

-#### ⚠️ Note about file sizes and TMDB
+> [!NOTE]

-Torrentio only returns the size of a single episode, so file size estimates for full seasons will be inaccurate by default.
+>Torrentio only returns the size of a single episode, so file size estimates for full seasons will be inaccurate by default.
 Providing a TMDB API key allows Tweakio to fetch the actual episode count, improving accuracy.
 If left empty, Tweakio will assume 10 episodes per season.

-#### ⚠️ Oracle VPS users will need to route Tweakio through Warp or a VPN

-### Docker Compose

 > [!TIP]
 > If Prowlarr and Tweakio are **NOT** in the same Docker Compose file, create a new network and connect it to the Prowlarr container.
 Then uncomment the `networks` section of the Docker Compose.